urbantreelion/ece350-lab-manual/_lab2/SSB-receiver.md

   - The complex multiply was shifting the centered LSB signal **down** by 1.5 kHz.
 It now needs to shift the centered USB signal **up** by 1.5 kHz.
 Implement this.
     > Hint: Refer to [the diagram above](./figures/part1_weaver-real-block-diagram.png) illustrating the Weaver demodulator and now consider using the upper sideband.
 In the diagram, the first frequency shift is ***f<sub>0</sub> +- B/2***, where LSB is the ***-*** and USB is the ***+***.
 There is a typo in the figure, and the second frequency shift should read ***+- B/2***, again with the ***-*** for LSB and the ***+*** for USB.

-  - One of the center frequencies in this file is 3500 Hz.
+  - One of the center frequencies in this file is -3500 Hz.
 Adjust the *Frequency Xlating FIR Filter* block to this.
-Also change the lowpass filter cutoff frequency to 1000 Hz.
   - Use the *QT GUI Time Sink* block to find the maximum amplitude and adjust the volume controlling *Multiply Const* block as before.

 - Your flowgraph should look like the following